WiseGuru/MaxwellCTI/src/site/notes/Tool Deep-Dives/Nmap.md

 #### Nmap
 - Short for *Network Mapper*, Nmap scans a host or network using various techniques to determine the devices and open ports on the network.
+- Hitting `space bar` will give you the current status of the scan

 1. NMAP and checking remote ports
 	1. Run as `su`